Invisible link to canonical for Microformats

 Module 5: Flow Control

-Now you can build logic: conditions, loops via tail recursion, and error handling.
+This module covers branching, loops via recursion, and robust error handling.

 Lesson 5.1: Conditionals